Will Your Injury Claim Be Worth More if You Need Surgery?

 If you have questions about the value of your claim, give TSR Injury Law a call today to see how we may be able to assist you.
 An initial consultation is free and there are no fees while we work on your case.

-Our attorneys have secured tens of millions in compensation on behalf of our clients in a wide variety of cases.
+Our attorneys have secured hundreds of millions in compensation on behalf of our clients in a wide variety of cases.

 Call today for legal assistance.
 Phone: (612) TSR-TIME.